• Skip to primary navigation

 It’s true!
 While Central Park tends to take all the glory, New York City has so many other amazing parks.
 And many of my favorites are located in Brooklyn!

-Keep reading to learn more about these parks, then let me know which one is your favorite!
+Keep reading to learn more about these parks, then let me know which one is your favorite.

-20 Best Parks in Brooklyn
+24 Best Parks in Brooklyn

 You’ll find a huge array of parks in Brooklyn, ranging from destination parks to tiny neighborhood pocket parks.
 The best part?
 Most of these parks—with a few exceptions, like Brooklyn Bridge Park—are far less touristy and crowded than any Manhattan park.

-Brooklyn’s parks provide many recreational opportunites, but they’re an excellent place to learn about the borough’s history and culture, too.
+Brooklyn's parks provide many recreational opportunities, but they're an excellent place to learn about the borough's history and culture, too.
 Keep an eye out for plaques and statues with historical information that will enrich your visit.
 Most parks also hold weekly events, and many have Park Rangers, who are a great source of info.

 Parks Map: I’ve created a Google map to make it easier for you to visit the parks.
 Check it out near the end of this article.